TeamMGE/GenomeBioinformaticsCourse/_episodes/90-COOIII.md

 > ## Exercise
 >
-> Can you identify some of these translocations in the read mappinh?
+> Can you identify some of these translocations in the read mapping?
 Why could it be challanging to identify translocations using short-read data?
 How could this potential challenges be addresed?
 >
 >> ## Solution
 >>